wicknicks/cuenet/README.md

 Starting The Application
 =====================

-You must start four different programs for the entire application stack to be functional.
+Start four different programs for the entire stack to be functional.

 #### Start Redis